madrus/mdocs/docs/dotnet/notes.md

 `Update-Database`

+---

 ### Resetting the Database

 When you are making frequent changes to the model, there will come a point when your migrations and your database schema get out of sync.
 The easiest thing to do is delete the database and start over.
-However, this applies **only during development**, of course, because you will lose any data you have stored.
+However, this applies __only during development__, of course, because you will lose any data you have stored.

 * Select the `SQL Server Object Explorer` item from the Visual Studio `View` menu and click the `Add Sql Server` button.
 * Enter `(localdb)\mssqllocaldb` into the `Server Name` field and click the `Connect` button.
 A new item will appear in the `SQL Server Object Explorer` window, which you can expand to see the `LocalDB` databases that have been created.